pokepark/PokemonRaidBot/README.md

 chmod 0600 PokemonRaidBot/config/*.json
 ```

-Now you are ready to start the Docker.

-To deploy the Raidbot and Database you just need to build the Raidbot container and start it:
+To deploy the Raidbot and Database containers, you just need to build the Raidbot container and start them by running:

 ```
 docker-compose up --build -d